 How to Accept Credit Card Payments Over the Phone

-Today’s super-competitive marketplace dictates that small business owners take a multi-channel sales approach.
-Yes, shoppers continue to make purchases at brick-and-mortar stores with point of sale systems.
-However, you may also find yourself having to accept phone orders from customers who can’t make it to the store.
+Today’s super-competitive marketplace dictates that small business owners must take a multi-channel sales approach if they want to reach customers and secure more conversions.
+Shoppers continue to make purchases at brick-and-mortar stores with point of sale or POS systems at a high rate, especially amongst younger generations, 84% of which view shopping as a social pastime.
+However, you may still find yourself having to accept phone orders from customers who can’t make it to the store.

-Telephone transactions do have some logistical issues and inherent risks.
+Yet telephone transactions do have some logistical issues and inherent risks that can make them a less secure payment method.
 In this post, you’ll get details on security precautions that will increase phone-based transactions’ safety factor.

-You’ll also about two methods of accepting over-the-phone payments, and view a step-by-step transaction tutorial.
+You’ll also learn about two methods of accepting payments over-the-phone, and view a step-by-step transaction tutorial.
 By the end of this guide you’ll be able to confidently choose a telephone-based payment processing model that best meets your business’ needs.

-If you plan to accept credit card payments over the phone, you’ll need an electronic framework in which to process those payments.
+If you plan on accepting credit card payments over the phone, you’ll need a framework in which to process those payments.
 You’ll also need a way to get those sales proceeds into your business bank account.

 Small business credit card processing costs

-Taking a credit card authorization over the phone generates income for your business.
-During the sale, however, you’ll incur varied transaction-related costs.
-Your selection of a merchant services provider and pricing model will determine how much you’ll pay for each transaction.
-As a general guideline, most merchant services providers charge merchants between two to four percent of each transaction.
+Credit card authorization over the phone can generate significant income for your business.
+During the sale, however, you’ll still incur transaction fees.
+Your merchant services provider and their pricing model will determine how much you’ll pay for each transaction.
+As a general guideline, most merchant services providers charge merchants between 2-4% of each transaction.

-Beyond that, know that phone-based transactions carry more risks than card-present sales.
-As a result, merchant services providers typically charge more for phone transactions.
+Because phone-based transactions are considered card-not-present (CNP) transactions, they have a higher risk of fraud than card-present sales.
+As a result, merchant services providers typically charge more for phone transactions than for a traditional credit card terminal.

 Besides a per-transaction processing fee, you may be assessed a monthly service fee and/or virtual terminal access fee.
-Some providers assess set-up, PCI compliance, chargeback, and other fees.
+In addition, some providers may also charge set-up, PCI compliance, chargeback, and other fees.

 Accepting credit card payments over the phone requires two hardware items and two software applications.
 Once everything’s up and running, taking phone-based card payments is very easy.